XronosSchedulingLtd/scheduleruserdocs/notesnfiles.rst

 .. note::

-  By default, staff can add notes to events and pupils can't but the system adminstrator can change these permissions as requiured.
+  By default, staff can add notes to events and pupils can't but the system adminstrator can change these permissions as required.
   They can be changed on a per-user basis, or by creating and editing User Profiles.